 Directed by The Spierig Brothers

 A couple of years ago a colleague was raving about this movie but couldn’t tell me what it was about.
 I’m going to be a pain in the arse and do the exact same thing.
-I’m sorry, but if you don’t already know the story the Spierig brother’s 2014 movie is the sort of movie critics hate to write about.
+I’m sorry, but if you don’t already know the story the Spierig brother’s 2014 movie is the sort critics hate to write about.
 Same time, it’s one I bloody love.
-You see, you can easily say too much about Predestination.
-To go into the story properly is to spoil it, so I’ll keep things purposefully vague.
-Based on a short story by Robert A. Heinlein, this is a tough one to describe in basic terms and make sound good.
+You can easily say too much about Predestination, and to go into the plot properly is to spoil it.
+As such I’ll keep things purposefully vague.
 However, at its most basic level Ethan Hawke plays a temporal agent i.e. an officer that can travel through time to prevent crimes.
 In this case, he is attempting to prevent a mysterious criminal, named The Fizzle Bomber, from launching a deadly attack on New York City set to kill thousands.

 The mission takes him behind a bar, where among his clientele is an androgynous-looking man (Snook) who makes a living writing for magazine under the name The Unmarried Mother.
 Against the backdrop of impending doom he promises to tell “the best story that you ever heard”.
 What follows is a surprisingly character focused sci-fi thriller that starts slowly, with a prolonged two way conversation and flashback.
 This then gives way to an equally captivating second half full of unexpected events and neat developments.
 During which paradoxes and the effects of time-travel on the brain are taken to their logical limit.